-One of the most common questions we receive is whether or not our companies can pay their claims.
-Clearly, if you are going to invest the time and money in buying insurance you want to make sure that if a claim occurs the insurance company keeps their promise to pay.
-Unfortunately, there have been too many situations in the past with Mexican insurance companies that have created a lack of confidence in the consumer's mind.
-However, until recently Mexican carriers have not had to get a rating, their financial situation could have been extremely poor, leaving their customers hanging.
+One of the most common questions we get is whether or not our companies can be trusted.
+Clearly, if you are going to invest the time and money into buying insurance you want to make sure the insurance company honors their promise to pay your claim.

 Usually ratings are awarded by one of two companies A.M.
 Best or Standard and Poor's.
 The process is strenuous for the companies and they have to show how much business they write, what kind of business, what their prices are in relation to the claims they receive, what their losses could be, how much cash they have on hand to handle those losses, what kind of reinsurance they have and how much.
 The long story short is that the third party looks at all the assets and liabilities and gives a financial grade.

-In 2015, all Mexican Insurance companies will be required to get rated, which means for the first time ever we will be able to get a peek at some of these companies' ability to pay your claim.
-In the states, most agents can't sell carriers that have a rating less than B++, so having an A rating of some sort, such as an A- (Excellent), an A ( Excellent), or an A+ (Superior) is important to insurance companies, agents, and most importantly you.
 If you purchase from Mexpro you can be certain that we only sell carriers with at least an A Rating.
-If you purchase from another broker, make sure the carrier you purchase from has an A rating, otherwise you might be saving some money up front only to purchase headaches later.
+If you purchase from another broker, make sure the carrier you purchase from has an A.M.
+Best A insurance rating, otherwise you might be saving some money up front—only to purchase headaches later.